-Serving the greater Tulsa area for over 75 years.
+Serving the greater Tulsa area for 80 years.

 Lohman King “Dick” Dickason, Jr. was born March 31, 1942 in Tulsa, OK to L. King Dickason, Sr. and Irene (Beul) Dickason.
 He died peacefully Saturday, August 5, 2017 at the age of 75.
 He was a 1960 graduate of Edison High School and attended Dartmouth University, before returning to Tulsa where he graduated from the University of Tulsa in 1964.
 He was an active member of the Kappa Sigma fraternity, where he made many lifelong friends.